ckaur5689/DataLiteracy/README.md

 This repository provides tools, frameworks, and practical examples to strengthen organisational data culture.
 It empowers analysts to share their expertise effectively, collaborate with business stakeholders, and collectively drive data-informed decision-making.

-# Motivation
+# 📣 Motivation
 A data-driven culture is crucial for organisations to make informed decisions, to become more efficient/productive, and improve outcomes by leveraging evidence and data rather than assumptions.

 Leveraging the organisation's analytical resource effectively is the flip of this coin.
 The resources below are geared towards equipping analysts to support their respective organisations to do that by working in partnership with business users to ensure insights are actionable, expertise is shared effectively, and data-informed thinking becomes embedded across all levels of decision-making.

 Let's get started!

-# Getting the starting blocks into place
+# 🚀Getting the starting blocks into place

-# Defining the Problem Statement
+# 🧭Defining the Problem Statement
 A problem statement is a high-level summary of a problem/challenge It also helps an analyst maintain control when conducting analysis What a good problem statement consists of: